vince-nlp/aclrollingreview/cfp.md

 ### Citation and Comparison

-Authors are expected to cite all refereed publications relevant to theirsubmission but may be excused for not knowing about all unpublished work (especially work that has been recently posted and/or is not widely cited).
+Authors are expected to cite all refereed publications relevant to their submission but may be excused for not knowing about all unpublished work (especially work that has been recently posted and/or is not widely cited).

 In cases where a preprint has been superseded by a refereed publication, the refereed publication should be cited in addition to or instead of the preprint version.